 Bred purely to be a lap dog, the Pug is a small dog breed that is completely dependent on human companionship.
-Sturdy and compact with a unique comical face, this pup is dignified but not afraid to clown around and be the centre of attention.
+Sturdy and compact with a unique comical face, this pup is dignified but not afraid to clown around and be the center of attention.

 The Pug‘s history dates back to the Han dynasty in China where the dogs were prized possessions of the Emperors.
 The dogs lived a life of luxury under the constant guard of the imperial guards.